aheze/AppClipQuickStart/README.md

 10. That's all you need on the app side.
 Now, it's time to configure the web page where the app clip will be launched from.
 You'll need a place to host an ` apple-app-site-association` file.
 11. I used GitHub Pages, because it's free.
 I've already set up everything in this repo, so click <kbd>Use this template</kbd> at the top of this page.
-Enter a name for your repo (I did MyAppClipWebsite).
+Enter a name for your repo (I did "MyAppClipWebsite").

 Use this template | Make sure to check "Include all branches"
 --- | ---